• Skip to primary navigation

 Hospitals & Other Human Service Facilities

 Many human services staff members (administrators as well as direct-care staff) are interested in taking advantage of the human-animal bond – the relationship between people and animals – to assist their clients.
 One way of doing this is to offer visits from therapy dogs or other therapy animals handled by volunteers.
-Another way is to have trained staff provide animal-assisted therapy.
-These services are called animal-assisted interventions (AAI).
-These interactions come in the form of activities and/or therapy on the menu of healing options offered to clients.
+Another way is to have trained staff provide animal-assisted services.
+These interactions come in the form of activities, and/or therapy on the menu of healing options offered to clients.

 The presence of trained and screened therapy animals in therapy sessions can have a powerful, positive effect on people with an affinity for animals.